Didier Deschamps: Style of management

 Deschamps first made a name for himself with Monaco as one of the best tacticians in Europe during the team's 2003–04 Champions League run, with his counter-attacking style.

-Due to his successes with the France national team, Deschamps is known for being an astute tournament manager and setting teams up with a solid foundation and work ethic.
-Goalkeeper Hugo Lloris describes him as being "calm and collected" which transmits to the players.
-He also brings understanding and pragmatism, common sense and adaptability; the same qualities that served him so well as a player in midfields with more glamorous talents.

-During the 2018 World Cup, Deschamps used holding midfielder Blaise Matuidi in a new role, playing him out wide, rather than in the centre, as a left-sided defensive winger or attacking midfielder in a fluid 4–2–3–1 formation.
-In this system, helped provide balance to the team by covering the left flank defensively, thus limiting the attacking threat of the opposing full-backs.
-This in turn gave Kylian Mbappé the licence to attack and run at defences from the right wing.
-Moreover, Matuidi often tucked into the centre of the pitch, in order to provide defensive support to playmaker Paul Pogba in midfield, along with N'Golo Kanté, and help reduce spaces in their opponents' midfield.
+During the 2018 World Cup with France, Deschamps used holding midfielder Blaise Matuidi in a new role, playing him out wide, rather than in the centre, as a left-sided defensive winger or attacking midfielder in a fluid 4–2–3–1 formation.
+In this system, he helped provide balance to the team by covering the left flank defensively, thus limiting the attacking threat of the opposing full-backs.
+This, in turn, gave Kylian Mbappé the licence to attack and run at defences from the right wing.
+Matuidi often tucked into the centre of the pitch, to provide defensive support to playmaker Paul Pogba in midfield, along with N'Golo Kanté, and help reduce spaces in their opponents' midfield.
 Deschamps also used centre-forward Olivier Giroud as a false-9 who used his physicality to create space and chances for forwards Antoine Griezmann and Mbappé, giving them the freedom to generate opportunities and score, in a similar manner to Stéphane Guivarc'h, who was Deschamps's teammate in the victorious French 1998 World Cup side.
 However, his pragmatic and defensive style drew criticism from several Belgian players following France's semi-final victory in the tournament.

-During the 2022 World Cup, due to injuries to several of the French team's key midfielders, Deschamps used Griezmann in a deeper role, as a central midfielder, in which he excelled, due to his vision, work-rate, and ability to link the defence and the attack.
+During the 2022 World Cup, due to injuries to several midfielders, Deschamps used Griezmann in a deeper role as a central midfielder, in which he excelled due to his vision, work rate, and ability to link defence and attack.

+Deschamps is known for being a successful tournament manager and setting teams up with a solid foundation and work ethic.
+Goalkeeper Hugo Lloris describes him as being "calm and collected and transmits that to the players".
+Due to his success at the international level, he is regarded as one of the greatest international managers of all time.

-Deschamps places significant importance on creating a cohesive team environment by developing positive relationships with his players; he also believes in the importance of his players' personalities, and how they gel with one another.
+Deschamps places significant importance on creating a cohesive team environment by developing positive relationships with his players.
+He also believes in the importance of his players' personalities and how they gel with one another.
 He also likes to lead by example in his professional relationships with his staff and players.
 While he believes in controlling possession, he stresses the importance of transitions during matches in particular.
 Tactically, Deschamps likes to let matches unfold without giving instructions to his players from the bench, and does not believe in being overly controlling with his players.
 He likes to observe the match and discuss any possible changes with his staff.